hamsternipples/nosedocs/noseblog.md

 imagine if in the future there was a thing offered where anyone (man or woman) who wanted to ride along in my body could do so. the attractive bit about the thing is that kenny would do all of the work. he's a total pro, so what we would do is would bring him down to such dispair, agony, and frustration that pretty much *anyone* who wants to ride along is capable of gaining vibrational similarity with him. he'll figure out a way to find his way back to feeling really good, a lot of sex will happen, then you can choose the child that you want to grow up inside of.

-you really can imagine that if there were some large portion of nosebookies riding along inside me, waiting to get to the good part (the sex), they'd be more than certain that I found my connection before that happened. they definitely wouldn't have anything to do with putting up with years of disabled sex, like they want for me now.
+you really can imagine that if there were some large portion of nosebookies riding along inside me, waiting to get to the good part (the sex), then to grow up having sex with the girls, they'd be more than certain that I found my connection before that happened. they definitely wouldn't have anything to do with putting up with years of disabled sex, like the amazon chiefs want for me now (you have to combine this cencept with the "how about a new eye" concept for it to make sense).

 in that sense, nosebook is fighting against their own selves and their own will to have things the most desirable outcome.